Mohammed bin Rashid Al Maktoum Solar Park

 Phase 2

-On 20 March 2017, H.H.
-Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, inaugurated the 200MW second phase of the solar park.
-It is the largest and first project of its kind in the region’s solar power sector, and adopts the IPP model.
-A consortium led by ACWA Power from Saudi Arabia, and TSK from Spain, built the project with an investment of AED 1.2 billion.
-The project provides clean energy to 50,000 residences in the Emirate, reducing 214,000 tonnes of carbon emissions a year.
-This phase installed 2.3 million photovoltaic solar panels over an area of 4.5 square kilometres.
-The work by Shuaa Energy 1, which was established by DEWA and the consortium led by ACWA Power and TSK, has been vital in completing the work efficiently and professionally, with 1.5 million Safe Man Hours without Lost Time Injury.
+On 20 March 2017, HH Sheikh Mohammed bin Rashid Al Maktoum inaugurated the 200MW second phase of the solar park.
+It is the first and largest project of its kind in the region, based on the IPP model.
+It was implemented in partnership with the consortium led by ACWA Power from Saudi Arabia (main developer) and Spain’s TSK (main contractor), with an investment of AED 1.2 billion.
+The efforts of Shuaa Energy 1, which was established by DEWA and the consortium led by ACWA Power and TSK, have been vital in completing the work efficiently and professionally, with 1.5 million Safe Man Hours without Lost Time Injury.
+The second phase generates clean energy for 50,000 residences in Dubai and reduces 214,000 tonnes of carbon emissions each year.
+This phase installed 2.3 million photovoltaic solar panels over 4.5 square kilometres.
+DEWA set a world record, obtaining the lowest price globally for the second phase of the solar park, at USD 5.6 cents per kilowatt hour at the time of the bid.

 Phase 3